imshibaji/imshibaji/README.md

 <h1 align="center"><👋 Hello, World! /></h1>

-Hi, I'm <a href="http://www.shibajidebnath.com" target="_blank">Shibaji Debnath</a>, a Laravel and Flutter developer with UI/UX design skills.
-Some technologies I enjoy working with include React, Angular, NestJS, AdonisJS, Firebase, and Figma.
+Hi, I'm <a href="http://www.shibajidebnath.com" target="_blank">Shibaji Debnath</a>, a NodeJS(ExpressJS)/ NestJS and Flutter developer with UI/UX design skills.
+Some technologies I enjoy working with include React, Angular, NestJS, AdonisJS, Firebase.
 I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.

 In my spare time, I like to watch movies or listen to Audio Stories.

 #### 🧐 More About Me:

-- 🔭 I’m currently working on Laravel and Flutter💎
+- 🔭 I’m currently working on NodeJS/NestJS and Flutter💎
 - 🌱 I’m currently improving my skills in Machine Learning and Artificial Intelligence.
 - 👯 I’m looking to collaborate with other content creators on <a href="https://www.youtube.com/channel/UCsDIhSYNds3TcIJVUmx9RrA?sub_confirmation=1">YouTube</a>.
 - 💬 Ask me about Flutter or Laravel and I will answer eagerly! ✌😁